mlilback/rc2SwiftClient/Issues.md

 * reevaluate all os_log calls to make sure using correct level

 * opening sidebar on full screen adjust only the size of editor, not results.

+* is it possible for multiple save requests to be in progress at one time? prohibit or handle

+* if no file in editor, and 2 other files.
+Delete first other file, and second other file is selected and then displayed.
+Only should select next file if it is an editable file.